 Rarely do you find the words simple and success in the same sentence.
 Those who have set out on a journey of building a business or achieving a significant goal soon run into unexpected obstacles and learn the necessity of perseverance.
-But this famous quote by Henry David Thoreau helps to simplify success down to the lowest common denominator when the way gets complicated.
+But this famous quote by Henry David Thoreau helps me to simplify success down to the lowest common denominator when the way gets complicated.

 If one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.*

-This quote is inspiring, yes.
-So much so that you can buy it on wall art, clothing, and various personal items.
-But, beyond the immediate inspiration, I want to break it down to capture the simple but necessary steps to reach success.
+Beyond being inspirational, I want to break this sentence down to capture a few necessary steps to simplify how we think about success.
 Take a few seconds and re-read the quote above… Now let’s dive in.

 7 Steps to Simplify Success